quat1024/ForgetfulVillagers/README.md

 This mod does a few very, *very* small zombie villager related things.
 Most players will not notice or care, but they make all the difference for players who do.

 * Zombifying a villager causes them to forget everything besides their profession (reverting a 18w50a change)
+  * This happens 100% of the time on Hard, 50% of the time on Normal, and never on Easy
 * Zombie villagers have a 100% chance of appearing when a villager is killed by a zombie, regardless of game difficulty.
 * Zombified villagers will not despawn naturally (as if nametagged)